QILI418/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dr Qili Gao is a Research Fellow in Urban Mobility and Inequality.
+She has already worked on SIMETRI project for years based at our partner university - Shenzhen University (2020) and Hong Kong PolyU (2021).
+Her research interests include spatial-temporal data mining, urban informatics, and analysis on human mobility and activity behaviours for urban and transport planning.
+She has published several papers in human mobility patterns, jobs-housing relationships, segregation and transport-based inequality.
+She was also awarded the National Natural Science Foundation of China for Youth and the Postdoctoral Foundation of China.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "static/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.